Forming young minds and hearts in what is True, Good, and Beautiful.

 The Academic Village

-We aspire to build a campus modeled after Thomas Jefferson's design for the University of Virginia: smaller buildings arranged around a central lawn of grass and trees.
+We believe our students deserve a campus worthy of the vision.
+We aspire to build an academic village modeled after Thomas Jefferson's design for the University of Virginia: smaller buildings arranged around a central lawn of grass and trees, using classical architecture that speaks a language of order, balance, and beauty.
+This design allows us to build in phases as funding is received.

 For Parents